Strategic Brief, Decision-Layer Architecture for Agentic AI

 • APAC FDE presence (Singapore hub)

-• Agentic Platform at scale across all ICP segments
+• ALPHA at scale across all Ideal Customer Profile (ICP) segments

-• In-house DSP data engineering capability; partner model for niche sourcing only
+• In-house CONNECT data engineering capability; partner model for niche sourcing only

 • FDE as a durable competitive moat in every active market